SanliFaez/OS4Physicists/CourseDevelopment/Week6/Chapter6.md

 + **Possible Assignments**
 Students can choose between:
 ++ *A plenary discussion*\
-Students are devided in groups of 8.
+Students are divided in groups of 8.
 In the first hour of the tutorial session, each group will prepare 5 statements for a plenary debate.
 Possible statements could be: ...\
 - Scientists should never work with industry partners
 - Scientists should stay away from politics